When to plant Nasturtium in Holmes County, FL

 Holmes County, Florida is in USDA Hardiness Zone 8b.
 The average last spring frost is March 15 and first fall frost is November 13.

-Holmes County County sits in USDA Zone 8b.
+Holmes County sits in USDA Zone 8b.
 Nasturtium grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Nasturtium grow in Holmes County County's climate?
+Can Nasturtium grow in Holmes County's climate?

 Your Holmes County Garden Planner — Free